object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 polynomial, with coefficients equal to the sum of those of the summands.

 We also need to do something in the case where a user attempts to add to a polynomial a value for which the operation makes no sense.
 For example, a user might accidentally attempt to add a string to a polynomial.
 In this case, the Python language specification requires that we return the special value :obj:`NotImplemented`.
 Differentiating between the types of operands requires two more Python features we have not yet met.
 One of these is the built in function :func:`isinstance`, which tests whether an object is an instance of a class.
-The other is the class :class:`~numbers.Number`, which we import from the :mod:`numbers` module.
+The other is the class :class:`~numbers.Number`, which we import from the built-in :mod:`numbers` module.
 All Python numbers are instances of :class:`~numbers.Number` so this provides a mechanism for checking whether the other operand is a number.
-We will consider :func:`isinstance` and :class:`~numbers.Number` in more detail when we look at :ref:`inheritance <inheritance>` and :ref:`abstract base classes
+We will consider :func:`isinstance` and :class:`~numbers.Number` in more detail when we look at :ref:`inheritance
-<abstract_base_classes>`.
+<inheritance>` and :ref:`abstract base classes <abstract_base_classes>`.

 Putting all this together, :numref:`polynomial_add` defines polynomial addition.